 - Turn right and go along the lane for 500m.
 Where it curves right, turn sharp left onto the driveway to Hale Court Farm.
-Follow it round to the right and downhill.
-Turn left onto an unmarked footpath along the right-hand edge of some fields, then across a small plantation.
+Follow it round to the right and downhill, then turn left onto an unmarked footpath along the right-hand edge of some fields and through a small plantation.
 After crossing a stream, turn right to go around the edge of a large field to its far corner.
 Go down to the River Medway and turn left to head north alongside it on the edge of a large meadow.
 At the far end follow the path across the river at a weir and out to the A264.
 Turn right onto the main road, then right again to reach the station.

 - In 300m stay on the driveway as it curves right, ignoring a rough track going straight on.
 You pass a house off to the left and continue gently downhill, with a field on your left.
 The next turning is not signposted.
 At the end of this field turn left off the concrete track to head N along its bottom edge, with a hedge on your right.

 - In 75m go through a metal fieldgate (with a footpath waymarker) into the next field and continue down its right-hand edge.
 In the bottom corner cross a stile and a plank bridge to go through a small plantation.
 On the far side follow the path through a belt of trees and across a stream on a wooden footbridge to emerge in the corner of a large fenced-off field.

 - Turn right and go along a broad grassy strip, gradually curving left around the field.
 In the far corner turn right as indicated to go through a gap in the trees into a large field.
 Go straight ahead across the field towards a gap in the tree boundary, about 100m in from the far right-hand corner.